 We also understand the special needs of airplane owners.
 One example: We have the expertise to prioritize your mail, i.e., which pieces to send to you immediately and which ones to discard.
 Through our FAA mail service, we process all Airworthiness Warnings as well as all mail from the FAA on a same-day basis.
 However, we spare you the time and bother of excess promotional and junk mail.

-Now that you know you need to incorporate your plane, you need to know how to incorporate your plane in Delaware.
+Once you've decided to make a corporation or LLC for aircraft ownership you need to know how to incorporate your plane in Delaware.
 The first step is to determine which type of entity is right for you.
 Typically, U.S. clients who own an airplane form an LLC for asset protection, while the FAA requires non-U.S. airplane owners to form a corporation.

 The following are strategies used by our customers to protect their assets, depending on whether they own one plane or multiple planes.